-Baptisms can only take place at 12noon on the 2nd-5th Sunday of the month.
+Baptisms usually take place at 12noon on the 2nd or 4th Sunday of the month.

-Strictly, only 30 can be present for the service including the children/family and guests.
+From 17 May 2021, 30 can be present for the service including the children/family and guests.
 (The 30 excludes St Mary's staff team which are counted separately)

-One family / household per baptism service (multiple children from the same household can be baptised in the same service).
+Only one family is allowed per baptism service (multiple children from the same household can be baptised in the same service).
 No singing/hymn is possible at this time.